dotnet/AspNetCore.Docs/aspnetcore/mvc/views/view-components.md

 * Sidebar content on a typical blog
 * A login panel that would be rendered on every page and show either the links to log out or log in, depending on the log in state of the user

 A view component consists of two parts: the class (typically derived from <xref:Microsoft.AspNetCore.Mvc.ViewComponent>) and the result it returns (typically a view).
-Like controllers, a view component can be a POCO, but most developers will want to take advantage of the methods and properties available by deriving from `ViewComponent`.
+Like controllers, a view component can be a [POCO](https://stackoverflow.com/questions/250001/poco-definition), but most developers take advantage of the methods and properties available by deriving from `ViewComponent`.

 When considering if view components meet an app's specifications, consider using Razor components instead.
 Razor components also combine markup with C# code to produce reusable UI units.
 Razor components are designed for developer productivity when providing client-side UI logic and composition.
 For more information, see <xref:blazor/components/index>.
 For information on how to incorporate Razor components into an MVC or Razor Pages app, see <xref:blazor/components/prerendering-and-integration?pivots=server>.